msik-404/karma-app-monolith/README.md

 ### Dummy data creation

 If SHOULD_INIT_DATA is set to true, dummy data of users and posts is persisted.
-Post ratings are not persisted.
 Admin and mod accounts are created.
 See [DataInit.java] for dummy login's and password's to test admin and mod accounts.

 # Building the project